unsigned-decimal/Internship_Toolchain/README.md

 # Internship_Toolchain
-Toolchain developed to solve POMDP using Storm
+Toolchain developed to solve POMDPs using Storm